c-velez/c-velez.github.io/write_ups/pma/ch01/working/chapter_01_lab.markdown

 7. What would you guess is the purpose of these files?
 The purpose of these files is likely to install and run a backdoor.
 We know this because `CreateProcess` and `Sleep` are commonly used functions in backdoors.
 Additionally, the IP address that was found in the `dll` implies command and control functionality.
 Additionally, looking at the strings for the `.exe`, we see references to the `dll`.
 The `exe` likely looks for and/or installs the `dll`, replaces `kernel32.dll` with the `dll` as `kerne132.dll`, and then executes it.

+---

+## Lab 1-2:

+### File Metadata:

+**Filename**: `Lab01-02.exe`
+**MD5**: `8363436878404da0ae3e46991e355b83`

+### Questions:

+1. Upload the `Lab01-02.exe` file to [Virus Total](https://www.virustotal.com).
+Does it match any existing antivirus definitions?

+2. Are there any indications that this file is packed or abfuscated?
+If so, what are these indicators?
+If the file is packed, unpack it if possible.

+3. Do any imports hint at this program's functionality?
+If so, which imports are they and what do they tell you?

+4. What host or network-based indicators could be used to identify this malware on infected machines?

+---

+## Lab 1-3:

+### File Metadata:

+**Filename**: `Lab01-03.exe`
+**MD5**: `9c5c27494c28ed0b14853b346b113145`

+### Questions:

+1. Upload the file to [Virus Total](https://virustotal.com).
+Does it match any existing antivirus definitions?

+2. Are there any indications that this file is packed or obfuscated?
+If so, what are these indicators?
+If the file is packed, unpack it if possible.

+3. Do any imports hint at this program's functionality?
+If so, which imports are they and what do they tell you?

+4. What host or network-based indicators could be used to identify this malware on infected machiens?

+---

+## Lab 1-4

+### File Metadata:

+**Filename**: `Lab01-04.exe`
+**MD5**: `624ac05fd47adc3c63700c3b30de79ab`

+### Questions:

+1. Upload the file to [Virus Total](https://virustotal.com).
+Does it match any existing antivirus definitions?

+2. Are there any indications that this file is packed or obfuscated?
+If so, what are these indicators?
+If the file is packed, unpack it if possible.

+3. When was this program compiled?

+4. Do any imports hint at this program's functionality?
+If so, which imports are they and what do they tell you?

+5. What host or network-based indicators could be used to identify this malware or infected machines?

+6. This file has one resource in the resource section.
+Use Resource Hacker to examine that resource, and then use it to extract the resource.
+What can you learn from the resource?

+---